chenjunqian/goframedocs/docs/framework-design/data-bz-model.md

 ### **Business Input/Output Model**

 The business `input`/`output` model is used for method call interactions within services, particularly between `controllers` -> `services` or `services` -> `services`.
 This model is defined within the model layer.
-In the `Goframe`, these models' naming conventions like XxxInput and XxxOutput.
+In the `Goframe`, the naming conventions of these models like XxxInput and XxxOutput.

+## DO Model

+In `Goframe` there is a special model, `DO`.
+It is between the Business Model and the Data Model.
+Mainly used for the data access between `ORM` and `DAO`